lusatiro/cdk-eks-cluster/README.md

 cdk deploy --profile [profile]
 ```

-Switch the context to use kubectl
+Switch the context to use kubectl to send commands to the cluster

 ```
 aws eks update-kubeconfig [output from deploy] --profile [profile]